|By Aaron Blaise|

 Scar-Bearer – Old wounds like a net of knotted ropes.
 Teeth broken on rudders, a crown of shattered harpoons.
 Wildest of the four.

-Biter – Youngest by far.
+Biter – Youngest.
 Vicious and condescending when alone, cowardly and submissive when in the presence of his brothers.

 |from Darkest Dungeon|